payloadcms/payload-3.0-demo/README.md

 8. Overall speed improvements
 9. Support for all official plugins
 10. An install script to be able to install Payload easily into any existing Next.js app
+11. A full list of breaking changes for 2.0 -> 3.0, including an in-depth migration guide

 ### Technical details